needle-mirror/com.unity.xr.openxr/Documentation~/index.md

 ## Considerations before porting to OpenXR

-Unity does not yet provide out-of-the-box solutions to the following when using OpenXR, however there may be platform-specific plugins (eg. [Mixed Reality OpenXR Plugin for Unity](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/unity/openxr-getting-started)) or third party solutions available:
+Unity does not yet provide out-of-the-box solutions to the following when using OpenXR, however there may be platform-specific plugins or third party solutions available:

 * Controller / hand models
 * Finger tracking